bbbbbr/gimp-tilemap-gb/README.md

 gimp tilemap generator and exporter plugin
 ===========

-GIMP plugin for exporting tilemaps and tilesets for console games
+GIMP plugin for exporting tilemaps and tilesets from an image.
+Current use is for gameboy console game development.

 Features
  * Tile deduplication